SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 Let us make changes to the _application.yml_ file to reflect this.

-* Update the _destination_ field in _spring.cloud.stream.bindings.processPayment-out-0_ to *test/taxinyc/YOUR_UNIQUE_NAME/backoffice/payment/charged/v1/accepted*
+* Update the _destination_ field in _spring.cloud.stream.bindings.processPayment-out-0_ to `test/taxinyc/YOUR_UNIQUE_NAME/backoffice/payment/charged/v1/accepted`
   * **Be sure to replace YOUR_UNIQUE_NAME with your name or some unique field; and remember it for later!.** Because there are potentially multiple people using a shared broker participating in this codelab at the same time we need to make sure we publish to a unique topic.

 * Update the _destination_ field in _spring.cloud.stream.bindings.processPayment-in-0_ to *test/taxinyc/ProcessPaymentQueue*
   * We needed to make this change to avoid using wildcard characters in the destination name.

-We need information on **all** taxi drop off events to process payments.
+We need information on **all** taxi dropoff events to process payments.
 Our Taxis are publishing their _RideUpdate_ events to a dynamic topic structure - `taxinyc/ops/ride/updated/v1/{ride_status}/{driver_id}/{passenger_id}/{current_latitude}/{current_longitude}` capturing the dropoff status in the `{ride_status}` variable.
 For the ProcessPament application, we need only `dropoff` events.
-We will add this as additional subscription at the binder settings `queueAdditionalSubscriptions` parameter with value set to `taxinyc/ops/ride/updated/v1/dropoff/>`.

-* Add the binder-level settings to include additional subscription.
-Add the following block after the spring.cloud.stream.bindings at the same level.
+To do so, we'll need to add a new section in our application.yml file.
+Add the following binder-level setting on the same level of spring.cloud.stream.bindings:

    ```yaml
       solace:
         bindings: